 We believe it is important to support our children in developing personally as well as academically.

 Through PSHE we equip our children with the knowledge, attitudes and skills to be healthy, safe and responsible individuals and members of the community.
 In addition to our daily acts of collective worship and weekly class sessions, PSHE themes and topics are also taught by visitors through workshop sessions.

 We make great use of our incredible local area in Marylebone and beyond (including outside London) to further enrich the curriculum through trips and workshops.

 We have also formed a number of partnerships with other schools, and with organisations, to ensure the best possible curriculum for our pupils.
 Last year, these included:

-> London Music Masters, British Land, Paribas Bank, Wetherby Prep School, Lords’ Cricket Ground, QPR football club, the Premier League and Sustrans.
+Tri-borough Music Hub, Chelsea Football Club, British Land, Paribas Bank, Lords’ Cricket Ground and Sustrans.

-> The National Curriculum sets out expectations for each key stage, and children’s progress is assessed against these expectations each year.
+The National Curriculum sets out expectations for each key stage, and children’s progress is assessed against these expectations each year.
 The curriculum for all Church of England Primary schools in England currently includes:

 - five ‘core’ subjects: English, Mathematics, Science, Physical Education and Religious Education